1 Introduction

 This instruction is used to declare and initialize a variable.
 The

-attribute contains the name of
+mandatory name attribute contains the name of

 the variable.
 An expression in

-attribute is evaluated and the
+the select attribute is evaluated and the

 variable is initialized with its result.
 The select